ceeoinnovations/musicalInstruments/Setting Up MIDI/BLE MIDI/README.md

 ## Modifying the template

-There is a template and a folder of useful functions that you can use in the [Starter Code](https://github.com/ceeoinnovations/musicalInstruments/tree/main/Setting%20Up%20MIDI/BLE%20MIDI/Starter%20Code) folder.
+There is a folder of useful functions that you can use in the [Musical Instrument Code](https://github.com/ceeoinnovations/musicalInstruments/tree/main/Musical%20Instrument%20Code/Useful%20Functions%20-%20SPIKE%203.0%20%5Bcolor%20%26%20distance%20calibration%2C%20and%20MIDI%5D) folder.

 <br>